harkaitz/go-recutils/README.md

 ## Reasons for the fork.

-This is a fork from [cypherpunks.ru](http://www.git.cypherpunks.ru/?p=gorecfile.git;a=summary)
+This repository is a forked from [cypherpunks.ru](http://www.git.cypherpunks.ru/?p=gorecfile.git;a=summary) in 2022-10-08.

 I had issues downloading the code safely (2022-10-XX):

 - I was getting an invalid certificate (2022).
 - The connection was slow and closed unexpectedly.

-I will keek the package name the same `recfile`.
+I will keep the package name the same `recfile`.
 This way you only need to change the "import" statement to use this fork.

 ## Updates from cypherpunks.ru: